 Reindeer Distribution, Habitat, and Ecology

-Unfortunately, despite its relatively large size, it in turn falls prey to a number of powerful predators.
-These naturally vary, depending upon the region of the world the animal inhabits.
-Animals such as golden eagles and wolverines often prey on the young.
-But, only polar bears and brown bears feed on mature individuals.
+Despite its relatively large size, it in turn falls prey to a number of predators.
+These vary, depending upon the region of the world it inhabits.
+Animals such as golden eagles and wolverines prey on the young.
+Only polar bears and brown bears feed on mature individuals.